dasher-project/dasher-web/documents/Terminology.md

     In some other versions of Dasher, the user can select whether positive or negative is designated as the sequential forward direction.

--   The opposite to the forward direction in the sequential dimension will be designated as the **Reverse** direction.
+-   The opposite to the forward direction in the sequential dimension is always designated as the **Reverse** direction.

     In the Dasher Version Six user interface at time of writing, the sequential